Detailed Enrolment Instructions

 Enrolment can be changed from absent to present at any time during the academic year.

-Enrolment for the autumn semester can only be changed from present to absent during the enrolment period, and for the spring semester no later than 12 January 2018.
+Enrolment for the autumn semester can only be changed from present to absent during the enrolment period, and for the spring semester no later than a deadline to be specified later (see the text at very beginning of this page).

-Refund of the Student Union fee can only be applied for before the end of the enrolment period, and for the spring semester no later than 12 January 2018.
+Refund of the Student Union fee can only be applied for before the end of the enrolment period, and for the spring semester no later than a deadline to be specified later (see the text at very beginning of this page).
 The necessary form is available at the Registrar’s Office.
 The application must be submitted in person at the Registrar’s Office and the student must present his/her student card.

-Students, who have already paid the Student Union fee to another university, can apply for a refund of the Health Care fee until 29 September 2017, and for the spring semester until 31 January 2018.
+Students, who have already paid the Student Union fee to another university, can apply for a refund of the Health Care fee until 28 September 2018, and for the spring semester until a deadline to be specified later (see the text at very beginning of this page).

 6. Membership of the Student Union and fees